mindojune/oldmindojune.github.io/about.md

 title: "About"
 ---

-Hello, I am Do June Min, currently an MS student in University of Michigan studying Computer Science.
+Hello, I am Do June Min, currently an MS student at the University of Michigan studying Computer Science.

 Some other iterations of my first name are: Dojune, Do-june, DJ, and the Doj.